 Fall admission application due dates are November 15 and January 1 for Early Decision applicants; January 15 for Regular Decision first-year candidates; and March 1 for Regular Decision transfer applicants.
-Transfer students may apply under either option.
+Transfer students may for Regular Decision.
 It is advantageous to complete admission credentials early.
 Qualified applicants who file credentials after the Regular Decision deadline dates may be admitted only to the extent that space is available.

 Notification dates for admission are as follows: December 20 for Early Decision I, February 1 for Early Decision II, April 1 for Regular Decision candidates, and April 20 for Regular Decision transfer candidates.

 The application deadline for spring semester is November 15.
-Notification of admission decisions are mailed December 5.
+The notification date is December 10.